 It's believed that gazpacho originates in the south of Spain, where temperatures in summer can go up to 48°C (118°F).
 A cold soup is necessary to stay hydrated and refreshed during such hot weather.
 That said, before refrigeration gazpacho would have been served at room temperature (but never warm/cooked).

 Gazpacho can be enjoyed any time of day!
-Many people start their day with a glass of cold gazpacho (especially when feeling under the weather).
-More typically, you'll start your lunch or dinner with gazpacho -- served either from a glass or in a small bowl with toppings.
+Many people start their day with a glass of cold gazpacho, especially when feeling under the weather.
+More typically, you'll start your lunch or dinner with gazpacho in a glass or in a small bowl with toppings.

-Gazpacho is a must any time of year but is especially refreshing in the summer!
-It's the perfect starter for a paella feast, or in great company as part of a tapas spread.
-It's something you can eat (or drink) any time of day -- I always have a big pitcher in the fridge!
+Gazpacho is great any time of year, but is especially refreshing in the summer!
+It's the perfect starter for a paella feast, or as part of a tapas spread.
+It's something you can eat (or drink) any time of day; I always have a big pitcher in the fridge!

 More Gazpacho Recipes